yangshun/flow-monorepo/README.md

 ## Commands

+- `yarn build` - Runs the `build` command in each directory in `package` via Lerna
+- `yarn clean` - Removes all the `dist` directories in each package
 - `yarn test` - Tests all the files with Jest
-- `yarn build` - Runs the `build` command in each directory in `package` via Lerna
 - `yarn publish-packages` - Runs Lerna publish